firojkabir/todos-list/backend/README.md

 ### Setting up environment variables

-The database connection string is passed to the application using environment variable.
-A sample environment file is added in the project directory.
-It need to be copied as **.env**.
+The database connection string is passed to the application using the environment variable.
+A sample environment file is added to the project directory.
+It needs to be copied as **.env**.

 ```
 cp .env.example .env
 ```

-The values in the newly created environment file need to be replaced according to the development enviroment.
+The values in the newly created environment file need to be replaced according to the development environment.

 ```
+PORT=3001
+JWT_SECRET=Your_secret_key
 DB_URL=mongodb://localhost:27017/todo-list
-PORT=3001
 ```

 ### Running

-The project can be run in the local machine using npm.
-At first the dependencies need to be installed using following command.
+The project can be run on the local machine using npm.
+At first, the dependencies need to be installed using the following command.

 ```
 npm install
 ```

-Till this point the dependencies are installed and the project is ready to be run using following command.
+Till this point the dependencies are installed and the project is ready to be run using the following command.

 ```
 npm run start